-DPS and CPA serves a significant number of Second Language Learners therefore, Sheltered Instruction Observational Protocol (SIOP) strategies are a critical component of the school's instructional plan.
+DPS serves a significant number of Second Language Learners (27,493 students or 35% of district enrollment and 380 or 22.5% of the students in grades 9-12 in the CPA community8); therefore, Sheltered Instruction Observational Protocol (SIOP) strategies are a critical component of the school's instructional plan.
 A minimum of 45 minutes daily in the schedule will be allotted for English Language Development for students who are identified as English Language Learners.
 These opportunities are provided for during the skills block time and fully supplement their English Language Arts classes.
 Teachers who do not currently have an English Language Acquisition endorsement will receive support to earn this certification through the district.

 CPA will continue follow all ELA procedures from DPS policies, including linguistically appropriate communication to parents, ongoing ELL assessments and monitoring of students, and exit criteria.
 ELL students will have the same access to the DPS curriculum and CCA coursework program as non-ELL students.
-English Language Acquisition Instruction at Collegiate Prep Academy is delivered through the EDGE Curriculum.
-EDGE is a core reading intervention program designed for students reading below grade level.
+English Language Accquisition Instruction at Collegiate Prep Academy is delivered through the EDGE Curriculum.
+Edge is a core reading intervention program designed for students reading below grade level.
 It prepares students for success on exit exams and moves them to graduation.
-Students reading at grade levels 1-3 are placed in the beginning Edge book Fundamentals.
-Students reading at a grade levels 3-5 are place in the intermediate book which is level A. Students reading at grade level 5-7 are placed in the level B book which is the advanced Edge material and students reading at grade levels 7-9 are in the level C book.
+Students reading at grade levels 1-3 are placed in the beginning Edge book Fundementals.
+Students reading at a grade level 5-7 are place in the intermediate book which is level A. Students reading at grade level 5-7 are placed in the level B book which is the advanced Edge material and students reading at grade levels 7-9 are in the level C book.